 rest.moduleto Drupal core, inspired by the https://www.drupal.org/project/restws contrib module in Drupal 7.

 The scope of that issue is clear: it's minimal.
 It only does

 PATCH.
 It hardcodes a single format: JSON-LD (the up-and coming standard back then).
 It only supports content entities and one other resource (watchdog/dblog), to prove that it's possible.
 This is a fine starting point!

-The question of whether to support collections, paging and queries is raised at
+The question of whether to support collections, paging and queries is raised at, and is answered that

 shipping a perfect "primary format" was unnecessary, because Symfony's Serializer component makes it easy to add new formats.
 The primary use case for the REST module was expected to be content deployment.
 HAL was the simplest format with hypermedia support.
 Because of the involvement of JSON Schema proponents, HAL+JSON was chosen, because JSON Schema can be layered on top of HAL+JSON.

 - 2014: no significant changes (mostly updates for D8 API/best practice changes)